Introduction

 Run Wiring Safely

-Proper Wiring is critical for safety and compliance.
-Follow local electrical codes meticulously.
+Proper wiring is essential for safety and compliance; adhere closely to local electrical codes.

 Can the Height of Switches and Outlets Impact Home Design?